QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 #### Binary Coded Decimal (BCD)

 Binary Coded Decimal, a.k.a.
-Decimal Coded Binary (DCB), is used to store a fixed length floating-point number.
-It's not used aside from in financial institution or when we need to store a monetary values, as there is **no loss of precision**, but they take more space.
+Decimal Coded Binary (DCB), is used to store a fixed-length floating-point number.
+It's not used aside from in financial institutions or when we need to store monetary values, as there is **no loss of precision**, but they take more space.

-Each value is store on 4 bits.
+Each value is stored on 4 bits.
 For the fractional part, we use the method above.

-In database, we often we use the type: `decimal(n,m)`.
+In databases, we often use the type: `decimal(n,m)`.
 It means `n` digits, and `m` fractional part numbers.

 ➡️ In Packed BCD, we convert each block to hexadecimal, which is more space-efficient, but less usage-efficient <small>(need to unpack...)</small>.
 </div><div>